 {% endnextArchive %}

-prevArchivetags:As the name suggests, it is responsible for obtainingPrevious articleDocument.In terms of logic, this usually means documents that are earlier than the current document release time, have smaller IDs (or are ranked earlier according to specific sorting rules).It guides the user back to an older part of the content sequence.nextArchivetags:Similarly, it is responsible for obtainingNext articleDocument.This usually refers to documents that are published later than the current document, have a larger ID (or are ordered later under a specific sorting rule).It encourages users to explore the updated parts of the content sequence.
+prevArchiveTag: As the name implies, it is responsible for retrievingPreviousDocument.
+In logic, this usually means a document that is older in terms of publication time, has a smaller ID (or is earlier in a specific sorting rule) than the current document.It leads the user back to an older part of the content sequence.nextArchiveTag: Similarly, it is responsible for retrievingNextDocument.
+This usually refers to documents that were published later than the current document, have a larger ID (or are ordered later according to a specific sorting rule).It encourages users to explore the updated parts of the content sequence.

-This 'time direction' or 'sequence direction' difference is the only, but crucial, difference between the two.They together constitute a complete linear navigation chain, ensuring that users will not get lost in a series of content.
+This 'time direction' or 'sequence direction' difference is the only, but also crucial, difference between the two.They together constitute a complete linear navigation chain, ensuring that users will not get lost in a series of content.

-prevArchiveandnextArchiveCollaboration brings many benefits to the website:
+prevArchiveandnextArchiveThe synergy brings many benefits to the website:

-- Enhance user experience:Seamless navigation allows users to continuously browse content of interest, reducing the trouble of returning to the list page to search, thereby enhancing the smoothness and satisfaction of browsing.
+- Enhancing user experience: Seamless navigation allows users to continuously browse the content they are interested in, reducing the trouble of returning to the list page to search, thereby improving the smoothness and satisfaction of browsing.

-- Optimize on-site SEOThese two tags create a natural internal link structure.Search engine crawlers can use these links to more deeply crawl website content, improving the page inclusion rate and weight transfer.They also help reduce the generation of 'Orphan Pages', ensuring that every document has a path to other content.
+- Optimize on-site SEOThese tags create a natural internal link structure.
+Search engine crawlers can use these links to more deeply crawl website content, improving page inclusion rate and weight transfer.They also help reduce the occurrence of 'Orphan Pages', ensuring that each document has a path to other content.

-Q1: Why is it sometimesprevArchiveornextArchivethe label does not display content?
+Q1: Why sometimesprevArchiveornextArchiveTags do not display content?

-A1:This usually has the following situations:
+A1:This usually includes the following situations:

-- There are no documents available for linkingIf the current document is the first in the series (with no previous one) or the last one (with no next one), then the corresponding tag will naturally not output any content.
+- No linked documents are availableIf the current document is the first in the series (without a previous one) or the last one (without a next one), then the corresponding tag will naturally not output any content.

-prevArchiveandnextArchiveGenerally inThe same content model and categoryThe search is performed forward and backward.
-If the current document belongs to a separate category or content model, and there are no adjacent documents under this category/model, they may not be displayed either. - Document status is non-public:If the next or previous document is in draft, pending review, or deleted (in the recycle bin) status, it is not visible to the front-end, so the tags will not link to these documents.
+prevArchiveandnextArchiveGenerally speaking,the same content model and classificationPerform forward and backward search.
+If the current document belongs to a standalone category or content model and there are no adjacent documents in that category/model, they may not be displayed either. - The document status is not publicIf the next or previous document is in draft, pending review, or deleted (to the recycling bin) status, it is invisible to the front-end, and therefore the tags will not link to these documents.

 In the template, you can use

-- Adjust the default sorting of the content model: Configure the default sorting rule of the content model in the AnQi CMS background.
+- Adjust the default sorting of the content modelConfigure the default sorting rule of the content model in the Anqi CMS backend.

 - Use